 How-to videos explain concepts or processes to customers.
 They work well for eCommerce products and services that aren’t intuitive by bringing consumers up to speed and building trust, but they needn’t only be focused on how products work.

 Food and clothing brands, as well as influencers, frequently publish videos on how-to style outfits and recipe recommendations.
-The reason these types of videos work so well is that consumers like getting information in the shortest time possible.
+The reason why an explainer video works so well is that consumers like getting information in the shortest time possible.
 How-to videos between one and two minutes perform the best.

 This type of eCommerce video gives you the chance to explain your unique selling proposition and build relationships with your customers.
 Real estate, investing, and B2B businesses with complex products benefit the most from webinars.